Why is remarketing key in dealerships' used vehicle stock?

 8. Real example: how a dealership increased its sales with remarketing

-A dealership with excess stock in used SUVs identified visitors who viewed those models but did not leave details.
-They launched a remarketing campaign with up-sell (offers on versions with superior equipment) and cross-sell (bonus for hiring insurance and warranty).
-Result: +30% conversion and +18% in average sale value.
+A dealership with excess stock of used SUVs identified visitors who viewed those models but did not leave their details.
+They launched a remarketing campaign with up-sell (offers on versions with higher equipment) and cross-sell (bonus for taking out insurance and warranty).
+Result: +30% conversion and +18% in average sales value.

 9. FAQs about remarketing for dealerships